mahmoudmohamedramadan/Awesome-PHP/README.md

 <p>Then copy & past the code in <a href="https://github.com/mahmoudmohamedramadan/Awesome-PHP/blob/master/app/AmPHP-MySQL/index.php">AmPHP-MySQL/index.php</a></p>

 ### Reflection PHP
-**Reflection API allows you to know more information about Classes, Interfaces, Functions and Extenstions**
+**Reflection API allows you to know more information about Classes, Interfaces, Functions, and Extensions**
 <p>There is no installation needed to use these functions; they are part of the PHP core</p>

 <p>Then copy & past the code in <a href="https://github.com/mahmoudmohamedramadan/Awesome-PHP/blob/master/app/Reflection/index.php">Reflection/index.php</a></p>

 ### KNP-Menu
-**This package allows you to create list HTML tag WITHOUT writing any HTML code**
+**This package allows you to create a list HTML tag WITHOUT writing any HTML code**
 <p>To install KNP-Menu package, run the NEXT command</p>

 ```